solana-foundation/developer-content/content/guides/dapps/cash-app.md

 description:
   "Solana developer quickstart guide to learn how to create a react-native mobile app that is both Android and iOS compatible.
-This app will mimic a cash app experience but run on the Solana blockchian, showcasing that web3 products can have the same user experience as web2 products.
+This app will mimic a cash app experience but run on the Solana blockchain, showcasing that web3 products can have the same user experience as web2 products.
 To build this, we will need to write an Anchor program, integrate the Solana Name Service SDK, and integrate Solana pay."